SciML/sciml.ai/news/2022/10/08/error_messages.md

 you were defining, consult the documentation for the `SciMLProblem` or `SciMLFunction` type that was being constructed.

-A common reason for this occurance is due to following the MATLAB or SciPy convention for parameter passing, i.e. to add each parameter as an arguemnt.
+A common reason for this occurrence is due to following the MATLAB or SciPy convention for parameter passing, i.e. to add each parameter as an arguemnt.
 In the SciML convention, if you wish to pass multiple parameters, use a struct or other collection to hold the parameters.
 For example, here is the